 Full and Lit

 In this room, the Christmas tree is paired with a wreath, another decoration that has played a number of roles in ancient European winter holiday traditions.
-According to one origin theory, wreaths were used in the Scandinavian Yule festival in which they were lit on fire and rolled down a hill as a means of inciting the sun to return.
+According to one origin theory, wreaths were used in the Scandinavian Yule festival, lit on fire, and rolled down a hill as a means of inciting the sun to return.
 Other theories link them to Celtic traditions or to accessories worn by Roman nobility.
 Whatever the case may have been, wreaths are a welcome sight every holiday season.Continue to 6 of 12 below.

 06 of 12